 If you want to travel abroad with your child who is a Brazilian resident , you need permission from the other parent, if he or she has family power (Resolution 131 of 2011).
 This permission needs to be a written authorisation with a certified signature of the other parent.

-If the child is not a Brazilian resident, a parent can travel with the child abroad without permission of the other parent.
+If the child holds Brazilian Nationality but is not a Brazilian resident, a parent still cannot travel with the child abroad without the permission of the other parent.
 This situation is mandatory, even if the parent is not a Brazilian National.

 Child relocation: Brazil

-If a parent wants to move with the children and the other parent with parental authority refuses to give permission, the parent who wants to move can request permission from the court.
-This is necessary, because relocating to a distant place without permission of the other parent with family power or the permission of the court can be considered an act to hinder the co-existance of the minor with the other parent and their family, which is an act of parental alienation (Law 12.318/2010).
+If a parent wants to move with the children and the other parent with parental authority refuses to give permission, the parent who wants to move must request permission from the court.
+This is necessary, because relocating to a foreign country without permission of the other parent with family power or without the permission of the court is considered an act that hinders the co-existance rights of the other parent over the minor of the minor and their family, which characterize an act of parental alienation (Law 12.318/2010).
 This Parental Alienation Law gives the court the power apply penalties in case of parental alienation, such as a monitary fine, expansion of visitation for the other parent or alteration of custody.

 The court will take the child’s best interest as the guiding principle in these cases.
-The court will also take in to consideration the reason why the parent wishes to relocate and whether the relocation will result in parental alienation.
+The court will also take in to consideration the reason why the parent wishes to relocate and whether the relocation will result in parental alienation or not.
 The court will respect the child’s right to co-exist with with both it’s parent’s families, as this is considered to be crucial for it’s development.

 If the other parent wants to prevent the move to another part of the country or another country, he or she can ask the court for an order prohibiting the relocation of the child.
 The minor’s best interest will be guiding.
 The court will consider whether the relocation can breach a child’s rights and/or harm its development but also considered the reasons behind such requests, such as a job opportunity, etc. It is also important to clarify that moving to another part of the country is much simpler to be authorized than an international relocation.

 Child abduction: Brazil

-Brazil is a party to the Hague Convention on the Civil Aspects of International Child Abduction on August 22, 2000.
+Brazil became a party to the Hague Convention on the Civil Aspects of International Child Abduction on August 22, 2000.

-The return applications are dealt with by the family courts.
+The return applications are dealt with by the Federal Court in Brazil.

 Mediation is possible through the Central Authority once a return application has been made to the Central Authority as well as during the case.